Learning Relevant Contextual Variables Within Bayesian Optimization: Methodology

 \section{Methodology}

-This section introduces our method to solve the aforementioned extended CBO problem.
-The method relies on a variable selection technique from the GP literature~\citep{sebenius_2022_featurecollapse} based on sensitivity analysis to handle the presence of irrelevant contextual variables. \Cref{sec:variable_selection} describes the adaption of this method to the optimization setting by restricting the dataset to high function values. \Cref{sec:sadcbo} then presents our algorithm, coined \texttt{SADCBO}, which employs that variable selection method in a sequential algorithm to solve the optimization problem.
+To solve the extended CBO problem introduced in \cref{sec:cbo}, we identify relevant contextual variables, building on a variable selection technique from the GP literature~\citep{sebenius_2022_featurecollapse}. \Cref{sec:variable_selection} describes our adaptation of this method to the optimization setting, by restricting the dataset to high function values. \Cref{sec:sadcbo} then presents our sequential algorithm \texttt{SADCBO}, which employs the adapted variable selection method in solving the optimization problem.
+A flowchart summarizing the proposed method can be found in Figure~\ref{fig:flowchart}.